kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 public Response deleteCustomer(@PathParam("customerId") String customerId)
 ```

-To get access token, that you will then use for accessing secured endpoints, follow the [KumuluzEE Security sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-security-keycloak#test-security).
+To get the access token that you will use for accessing secured endpoints, follow the [KumuluzEE Security sample](https://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-security-keycloak#test-security).

 ## Conclusion

-In this tutorial we used KumuluzEE framework to build a microservice application composed of two microservices.
-We
-used KumuluzEE extensions to provide functionalities for configuration, service discovery, fault tolerance, logging,
-metrics collection and security.
-Complete source code can be found in the git repository.
+In this tutorial, we have used the KumuluzEE framework to build a cloud-native microservice application composed of two microservices.
+We demonstrated how to use KumuluzEE extensions to provide microservice configuration, discovery, fault tolerance, logging, metrics collection and security.
+Source code can be found on the Github repository.